pklaus/Leybold-Vacuum-Gauges/README.md

 This Python code was written in order to be able to control **Leybold ITR90** and **ITR200** vacuum gauges with a computer.
 The vacuum gauges have an *RS232 interface* where they send their status in a binary format every ~16ms.
 The gauges must be provided with the needed electric power and have to be connected to a serial port on your computer for this software to work.
-In order to achieve this, a _custom cable_ is needed as both -- the power supply and the RS232 port -- have to be connected to the one single DSUB-15 connector on the gauges.
+In order to achieve this, a _custom cable_ is needed, as both - the power supply and the RS232 port - have to be connected to a single DSUB-15 connector on each gauge.
 Once your hardware is connected you need to adjust this software to the virtual (or real) serial port on your computer and run it.